 - Fox Television Stations, Inc. v.
 FilmOn X, LLC

 Won a major victory in the Central District of California in a copyright infringement case brought by the major broadcast networks against a disruptive new media client.
 The federal judge granted partial summary judgment in favor of our client, holding that an Internet-based service may be eligible for a statutory copyright license as a “cable system.”
 Hollywood Reporter referred to the decision as a “legal earthquake” and a “landmark ruling” that “set up a high-stakes appellate showdown with the broadcast establishment.”
-We settled the expansive litigation for its client on favorable terms shortly after an hours-long oral argument in the D.C.
+We settled the expansive litigation for our client on favorable terms shortly after an hours-long oral argument in the D.C.
 Circuit.
 As a part of this effort, we met with several FCC Commissioners and others at the commission, advocating for regulatory change.

 - Sheffield v.
 ABC Cable Networks Group